Kenya Rae

 Using the short string, I went under and around the rope ends until there was only a small Piece.
 I then held it in place and created a loop with the longer string.

-From there I begin wrapping the string around the combined rope, remaining string and bottom of the loop.
+From there, I begin wrapping the string around the combined rope, the remaining string, and the bottom of the loop.

 I wrapped it until it was covered all the way to the top of the rope tightly.